bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/5 Material fatigue/material fatigue.md

 - [[stress range]]
 - [[stress amplitude]]

-The fluctuating stresses cause defects to initiate and grow until the defect reaches [[critical stress intensity factor]]
+The fluctuating stresses cause defects to initiate and grow until the defect reaches [[critical crack radius]] and fast failure occurs.

+### Bit more detail